Format a spreadsheet for another language in Numbers on iPad

 A spreadsheet’s language and region determine the formatting conventions of the text—for example, whether commas or periods are used as decimal points, which currency symbol is used, where to hyphenate words at line breaks, and how dates are presented (day/month/year or month/day/year).

-You can create a spreadsheet that uses the formatting of a different language as long as you have more than one input source (for example, a second keyboard) added in Settings.
+You can create a spreadsheet that uses the formatting of a different language as long as you have more than one language in your device’s preferred language list.
+To use another language in your spreadsheet, you need to add an input source for that language (for example, a second keyboard) in Settings .

 Set up a keyboard or other input source for another language

-To use another language in your spreadsheet, first set up an input source (a language-specific keyboard or character palette, for example) for the language.
+To use another language in your spreadsheet, first set up an input source (for example, a language-specific keyboard or character palette) for the language.
+When you add a language-specific keyboard to your device, that language is also added to your device’s preferred language list.

 On the Home screen, tap Settings, then tap General.

-Tap Keyboard, tap Add New Keyboard, then tap the keyboard you want to use.
+Tap Keyboard > Keyboards > Add New Keyboard, then tap the keyboard you want to use.

 To learn about using different languages and keyboards, see the user guide for your device.